 Twitter promised to keep the timeline the same, and users would still only see 140 characters for a Tweet—they’d simply need to expand the tweet to read any characters beyond that limit.

 Twitter’s 140-character limit forced users to be creative with their copy, and they would sometimes work around their limit with photos and blocks of text.
-Twitter believed that it was enhancing user experience by offering this update, but users felt otherwise.
-By mid-March, Twitter decided that it is not going to increase the limit after all, stating that it’s a good constraint for both the company and its users.
+Twitter believed that it was enhancing the user experience by offering this update, but users felt otherwise.
+By mid-March, Twitter decided that it is not going to increase the limit, after all, stating that it’s a good constraint for both the company and its users.

 Back in February, Twitter rolled out a new algorithm-based timeline.
 This caused timeline updates to display as chronologically out of order.
 The new algorithm displays tweets from friends, families, and businesses in an order that Twitter believes the users will want to see.
 Twitter defended this updating by saying it helps users discover tweets that they otherwise would have missed, especially if they follow a lot of accounts.